-I got kicked out of art school myself, but I love a good romance novel about creative people falling in love while making awesome art.
-So here’s a list of my fave romance novels about various kinds of creators: artists, dancers, actors, musicians, and filmmakers!
-Dig in, and I hope you find something new to read and adore.
+I got kicked out of art school myself (long story!), but I love a good romance about creative people falling in love.
+So here’s a list of my fave romance novels, novellas, and short stories about various kinds of creators: visual artists, dancers, actors, musicians, filmmakers, and more.
+(Disclosure: Amazon links are affiliate links.)